The Art of Storytelling: Changing the World One Story at a Time

-SVJP will be hosting our April Benkyokai to hear from one of TIME Magazine’s 100 most influential people in 2020, and the person who brought you The Social Dilemma, Ali Wong and To All The Boys I’ve Loved Before.
+SVJP hosted our April Benkyokai to hear from one of TIME Magazine’s 100 most influential people in 2020, and the person who brought you The Social Dilemma, Ali Wong and To All The Boys I’ve Loved Before.
 “You can tell which projects are hers because they foster empathy, compassion and understanding.”

-Lisa Nishimura, Vice President, Original Documentary and Independent Films at Netflix, who is broadening the range of the public’s thoughts and experiences by allowing viewers to “walk in another person’s shoes” from the safety of their home.
-Lisa will share how her influence on Netflix goes beyond entertainment to social challenges we face today, and how her Japanese-American upbringing guided it.
-Moderating the discussion will be Dr. John Maeda, SVP Chief Experience Officer at Everbridge.
+Lisa Nishimura, Vice President, Original Documentary and Independent Films at Netflix, is broadening the range of the public’s thoughts and experiences by allowing viewers to “walk in another person’s shoes” from the safety of their home.
+Lisa shared how her influence on Netflix goes beyond entertainment to social challenges we face today, and how her Japanese-American upbringing guided it.
+The discussion was moderated by Dr. John Maeda, SVP Chief Experience Officer at Everbridge.

 Lisa Nishimura’s Profile

 Lisa Nishimura is Vice President, Original Documentary and Independent Films at Netflix.
 A 13-year Netflix veteran, Nishimura oversees the company’s documentaries and independent films.
 Providing storytellers of all backgrounds with a global platform where they can share their unique narratives around the world–across geographies, languages, genders, cultures, experiences and perspectives is a key focus for Lisa and the creative team.